DCS-training/AutocadSelfLearn/lesson1/lesson1.md

 Well done at following us up to this point.
 Now let's move into the workflow of drafting!

 ## __4. Understanding the workflow of drafting__
+The ultimate product of AutoCAD is a drawing and a model that contains precise information to share with others.
+Regardless of what you need to produce, the process always starts with drafting.
+Drafting is different from drawing freely because drafting involves a reference point.
+Therefore, here are the three typical steps for drafting your first drawing in AutoCAD,
+* __Set units__
+  + Ensure you are drafting in the right units as required.
+* __Import reference__
+  + Ensure the reference is in the right units as required.
+* __Draft in a draft layer__
+  + Insert a new layer and start drafting.

 * __Line__